Pixpipe/pixpipejs/cookbook/readme.md

 <script src="a/path/to/pixpipe.js"></script>
 ```

-Note that Pixpipejs is developed using ES6 and might not be compatible with older browser -- Google closure compiler to the rescue!
-In addition to provide a nice and easy way to minify the built version, it also transpiles the codebase into ES5.
+Note that Pixpipejs is developed using ES6 and might not be compatible with older browsers -- Google closure compiler to the rescue!
+In addition, to provide a nice and easy way to minify the built version, it also transpiles the codebase into ES5.
 Here is the command:

 ```bash
 $ npm run build
 $ npm run min
 ```

-**Note** Pixpipe does not use a npm minifier plugin beacause it's codebase is too large, thus it uses directly the closure compiler from Google (see `closurecompiler` folder).
+**Note** Pixpipe does not use an npm minifier plugin because it's codebase is too large, thus it uses directly the closure compiler from Google (see `closurecompiler` folder).

 # Building the documentation
 Pixpipejs uses [DocumentationJS](http://documentation.js.org/) to generate a HTML documentation.
 It uses *JSDoc* syntax and is generated with the following command: